THE FREE LANCE

 Bunk recalled: "Many yrs ago 1960 Grace Hudowalski carried chocolate cake to Big Dam for Noah's birthday, yes Noah's birthday was when Gracie got the cake there."

-Cobb, who was hiking the Northville-Placid Trail and had just happened to stop at the Ouluska lean-to that night, entered his own report.
+Cobb, who was hiking the Northville-Placid Trail and had just happened to stop at the Ouluska lean-to that night, wrote.

 "Spent night with above trio, Ed (Happy Birthday!), Sharpie & Jim,” Cobb wrote the next morning, Aug.
 19. "Lots of fun and they made me feel at home.
 Last day on the N-P trail maybe today, headed north."